F4L2/epigenetics-network/README.md

-Project 7: Epigenetics marks and targets
+Project: Epigenetics marks and targets
 Epigenetics is one of the most promising fields of modern molecular biology.
 Temporary DNA modifications are suspected of having a significant impact on a wide range of processes, from carcinogenesis to the adaptation of an organism to the environment.
 The full list of effets of